Early Reading Proficiency (Reading Well by Third Grade)

 Minnesota districts are required to report K-2 summary reading data and identification efforts and to submit their Local Literacy Plans to the commissioner by July 1 of each year.
 Visit the Read Well K-3 Data and Plan Submission page for everything a district needs to meet this obligation.

-The resources and information provided on the pages linked on the left side of this page are available for Minnesota districts, schools, and educators to use as tools in developing comprehensive literacy programs and practices that lead to increased student achievement at all levels.
-Summaries of the content of each of the pages are provided below:
+The resources and information in the left navigation menu are available for Minnesota districts, schools and educators to use as tools in developing comprehensive literacy programs and practices that lead to increased student achievement at all levels.

 Navigating the School System When a Child is Struggling with Reading or Dyslexia - 8/15/16